-In October 2015, we entered into an exclusive license agreement (as amended) with CMCC, or CMCC Agreement, relating to technology on inhibiting integrins developed by Dr. Springer during his employment at Boston Children's Hospital, an affiliate of CMCC.
+In October 2015, we entered into an exclusive license agreement, as amended as of the date hereof, the CMCC Agreement, with the Children's Medical Center Corporation, or CMCC, relating to technology on inhibiting integrins developed by Dr. Springer during his employment at Boston Children's Hospital, an affiliate of CMCC.
 Under this agreement, we have an exclusive license under certain patent rights, and a non-exclusive license under certain know-how, owned by CMCC to develop and commercialize products worldwide for any therapeutic or diagnostic use in humans and veterinary applications.
-We also have the option to add new patent rights and know-how generated by the laboratory of Dr. Springer within a specified time after the effective date of the CMCC Agreement to that agreement for additional payments consistent with fair market value.
+We also have the option to add new patent rights and know-how generated by the laboratory of Dr. Springer within a specified time after the effective date of the CMCC Agreement for additional payments consistent with fair market value.
 In consideration of the license grants, upon execution of the CMCC Agreement we issued CMCC a number of shares of common stock representing 6% of the then issued and outstanding units on a fully diluted basis.
 We also paid CMCC an upfront license issue fee of \$50,000, and reimbursed CMCC for certain patent prosecution costs.
-We have also agreed to pay CMCC a license maintenance fee for the first three years after the effective date of the CMCC Agreement, certain development milestones, a percentage of sublicensing income we may receive, and running royalties in the low single digits on net sales of licensed products.
+We also agreed to pay CMCC a license maintenance fee for the first three years after the effective date of the CMCC Agreement, certain development milestones, a percentage of sublicensing income we may receive, and running royalties in the low single digits on net sales of licensed products.